 What to Look For While Shopping for Antique Rugs

-To produce a true, antique rug it takes many hands skilled in the time-honored methods that have been passed down by generations.
-On average, it takes five to fifteen months to produce a rug, each rug carrying with them their distinct characteristics that will ultimately determine their worth.
+To produce a true, antique rug it takes many hands skilled in the time-honored methods that generations have passed down.
+On average, it takes five to fifteen months to produce a rug, each rug carrying with it their distinct characteristics that will ultimately determine their worth.
 And with any antique, age must be considered as well.
-These ancient beauties are typically considered antique after they’ve typically hit the 50-150 year mark.
+These ancient beauties are typically considered antique after they’ve typically hit the 50-150-year mark.
 The finest antique rugs will be at least 150 years old and identifying their quality exclusively through sight can be difficult.
 Though it takes a trained eye to verify the authenticity of an authentic antique rug, learning how these works of art are made will provide some clarity to help us recognize authentic vintage rugs.

 How Antique Rugs Are Made

-- Natural materials are prepared, typically consisting of natural silk, wool, and cotton.
+- Natural materials are prepared, typically Natural Silk, Wool, and Cotton.